raphael-proust/raphael-proust.github.io/cv.md

 - **OCaml 5 readiness**

-	I led the effort into investigating the issues that prevented the Tezos project from upgrading to the newer major release of OCaml: OCaml 5.
+	I led the effort to investigate the blockers preventing the Tezos project from upgrading to the newer major release of OCaml: OCaml 5.
 	The main issues were related to API compatibility and packaging.

 	I also led the effort into the long-term planning of using the new features of OCaml 5 whilst accommodating our existing code-base.